rokubun/jason-sdk-android/README.md

 ## Authentication

-It is important that you have the `JASON_API_KEY` and `JASON_SECRET_TOKEN` environement variables.
+It is important that you have the `JASON_API_KEY` and `JASON_SECRET_TOKEN` environment variables.
 These can be fetched by accessing your area in the Jason PaaS and then going to `My Account` -> `API Credentials`.

 ## How to Use the SDK module